 What Are Your Anxiety Symptoms?

-Find out how you can start to take control of your anxiety and what your symptoms say about your anxiety treatment with my free
+Find out how you can start to take control of your anxiety and what your symptoms say about your anxiety treatment with my free 7 minute anxiety test

 Types and Symptoms of Anxiety in Teens

 The way symptoms of particular anxiety disorders manifest in children and adolescents often differ slightly from the way the symptoms of the same disorders manifest in adults.
-For this reason it is important to familiarize yourself with the behaviors associated with the teenage versions of various anxiety disorders.
+For this reason, it is important to familiarize yourself with the behaviors associated with the teenage versions of various anxiety disorders.
 Don't forget to take my free anxiety test to get to know your anxiety better

 The descriptions below are summaries of those found in the Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition or DSM-IV, the diagnostic reference manual used by most mental health professionals.

 Generalized Anxiety Disorder (GAD) GAD is one of the most common anxiety disorders among adolescents.
-It is marked by intense, unrealistic and uncontrollable anxieties connected to multiple (rather than a singular) objects, ideas and/or situations.
+It is marked by intense, unrealistic and uncontrollable anxieties connected to multiple (rather than singular) objects, ideas and situations.
 A teen with GAD is likely to express concerns about how others perceive them, the safety of family members, and have negative feelings about the future.
 They will often seek reassurance from friends and from adults to the uncontrollable nature of their anxiety.
 They may also display conforming behavior, intense self-criticism and difficulty concentrating.

 Social Anxiety Disorder (SAD) SAD is the most common of anxiety disorders.
 People with SAD experience intense fear and discomfort in social situations to the degree that their functionality in such situations is impaired.
 Excessive blushing, shaking, stammering, sweating, rapid speech and nausea are often present.
 In teens in particular, SAD increases the likelihood of drug and alcohol use as a coping mechanism and can lead to depression and suicidal tendencies.
 Teens with SAD may spend most of their time alone or with only one or two close friends, avoid joining clubs or doing after school activities at school and receive low grades in participation in classes even when their other scores are high.
 They may be shy, although not all shyness is social anxiety disorder.

 Obsessive Compulsive Disorder (OCD) It is estimated that OCD affects 2-3% of children and adolescents.
 Adolescents with OCD will experience intrusive thoughts and images and engage in compulsive ritual actions in response to these intrusive thoughts in ways that interfere with their daily lives.
-It is important to diagnose this condition early on, as an estimated 10% of adolescents with OCD will attempt suicide either in their youth or as adults, so this is an important disorder to watch out for.
+It is important to diagnose this condition early on, as an estimated 10% of adolescents with OCD will attempt suicide either in their youth or as adults, so this is an important disorder to monitor.

 Post-Traumatic Stress Disorder (PTSD) PTSD, while more common in adults, does also occur in teens.
 There are some studies that indicate teens can actually develop brain dysfunction if they have had untreated PTSD since childhood, possibly because of the way it affects brain development.
 PTSD usually occurs when a person experiences a traumatic event, and in some cases if they witness a traumatic event.
 The symptoms include increased awareness of dangerous situations and increased stress related to them, vivid flashbacks (during waking hours and/or when asleep), heightened startle response, and panic attacks.
-The symptoms must last four weeks or more for the disorder to be diagnosed as PTSD.
+The symptoms must last four weeks or more for the disorder to be diagnosed with PTSD.
 If the symptoms last 4 weeks or less, it is considered a panic disorder.

 Separation Anxiety Separation anxiety used to only be classifiable if the teenager is under 18 years of age, but it has recently been added to the DSM-V. It is identifiable by an intense uneasiness due to either the thought or the reality of being separated from a place or people with whom they are strongly emotionally connected.
-It is considered a disorder based on the appropriateness of the feelings considering the teen's level of developmental advancement, and based on whether or not the feelings are interfering with their ability to visit friends or attend school.
+It is considered a disorder based on the appropriateness of the feelings considering the teen's level of developmental advancement and based on whether or not the feelings are interfering with their ability to visit friends or attend school.

 General Phobias A teen may develop a phobia as a result of a traumatic incident involving a particular stimulus, due to fears learned from parents at a young age, or for reasons that may never be entirely clear.
 Phobias in teens manifest in much the same way as they do in adults.
 Phobic teens feel intense nervousness and fear when confronted by certain stimuli and avoid those stimuli whenever possible.